piano35-edb/barman-docs-rewrite/docs/recovering/using_recovery.md

 -   `\--target-immediate`: recovery ends when a consistent state is reached (that is the end of the base backup process)

 !!!Important
     Recovery target via *time*, *XID* and LSN **must be** subsequent to the end of the backup.
-If you want to recover to a point in time between the start and the end of a backup, you must recover from the previous backup in the catalogue.
+If you want to recover to a point in time between the start and the end of a backup, you must recover from the previous backup in the catalog.

 You can use the `--exclusive` option to specify whether to stop immediately before or immediately after the recovery target.

+### Target timeline option

 Barman allows you to specify a target timeline for recovery using the `--target-tli` option.
 This can be set to a numeric timeline ID or one of the special values latest (to recover to the most recent timeline in the WAL archive) and current (to recover to the timeline which was current when the backup was taken).

+If the the `--target-tli` option is omitted, the following takes place:

-If this option is omitted then PostgreSQL versions 12 and above will recover to the latest timeline and PostgreSQL versions below 12 will recover to the current timeline.
+- PostgreSQL version 12 and higher will recover to the latest timeline.
+- PostgreSQL version 11 and lower will recover to the current timeline.

 For more information about timelines, see the PostgreSQL documentation.

+### Target action option

 Barman 2.4 added support for `--target-action` option, accepting the following values: